 If you are unable to block off an area, you can opt to use a dog crate to ensure your pet doesn’t get into any mischief while you’re gone.
 If they aren’t used to staying in their crate for extended periods, be sure to slowly acclimate them to it as well.

 Lastly, be sure to provide a bowl of water in your dog proof area.
 They should never be left without fresh water available throughout the day.
+To learn more tips how to properly take care of your pet, you can check out FurGenius.

 Provide them with entertainment